Renault 5: First generation (1972–1985)

 The GTL version, added in 1976, featured a 1,289cc engine tuned for economy rather than performance.
 The 5 GTL was distinguished from earlier versions by thick polyester protection panels along the sides.

 The Renault 5 was targeted at cost-conscious customers, and the entry-level "L" version included the same 782 cc engine as the Renault 4 and drum brakes on all four wheels.
 In 1972, it was priced in France at below 10,000 francs.
 However, for many export markets, the entry-level version was excluded from the range, and front-wheel disc brakes were offered on the more powerful 956 cc "Renault 5TL" along with features as an alternator and reclining backrests for the front seats.
 From outside, the "TL" was differentiated from the "L" by a thin chrome strip below the doors.

 The early production R5 used a dashboard-mounted gearshift like the Renault 4.
-It was linked by a rod that ran over the top of the engine to a single bend where the rod turned downwards into the gearbox, which was positioned directly in front of the engine.
+It was linked by a rod that ran over the top of the engine to a single bend turning downwards; there it connected to a stick that came out of the gearbox, which was positioned directly in front of the engine.
 A floor-mounted lever employing a cable linkage replaced this arrangement in 1973.
 An automatic version, with the larger 1,289 cc engine, was added in early 1978.
 At the time, automatic cars usually represented just under five percent of the Renault 5 production.
-Door handles were formed by a cut-out in the door panel and B-pillar.
+Door handles were formed by a cut-out in the side panel at the B-pillar just behind the front door, through which one could grab behind the door panel while pushing the button on it.
 The R5 was one of the first cars produced with plastic (polyester and fiberglass) bumpers, which came from a specialist Renault factory at Dreux.
 These covered a larger area of potential contact than conventional car bumpers of the time and survived low-speed parking shunts without permanently distorting.
 This helped the car gain a reputation as an "outstanding city car," and bumpers of this type subsequently became an industry standard.

 The R5's engine was set well back in the engine bay behind the gearbox.
-The passenger compartment "is remarkably spacious" compared to other modern, small European cars.
+The passenger compartment "is remarkably spacious".
 The Renault 5 body's drag coefficient was only 0.37 (with most European cars going up to 0.45).

 Other versions of the first generation included the four-door saloon version called the Renault 7 built by FASA-Renault of Spain, where virtually all examples were sold.
-A five-door R5 was added to the range in 1979, making it one of the first cars of its size to feature four passenger doors.
+A five-door R5 was added to the range in 1979.
 The three-speed automatic transmission model, which received equipment similar to the R5 GTL, but with a 1,289 cc engine rated at 55 bhp, a vinyl roof, and the TS' front seats, and also became available with five-door bodywork.
 In March 1981, the automatic received the 1.4 L engine that increased performance and fuel economy.